josephwilk/shaderview/Readme.md

 * "/shader" <StringValue>
 Load a file which contains an OpenGL shader.
+Once loaded the file will be watched for changes and auto-reloaded

 * "/shader-string" <StringValue>